microsoft/ML-For-Beginners/9-Real-World/1-Applications/README.md

 ## 💼 Insurance

-The insurance sector, is another sector that uses ML for the purposes of being able to work and construct viable financial models.
+The insurance sector is another sector that uses ML to construct and optimize viable financial and actuarial models.

 ### Volatility Management